-Since we founded Liveart.dk in 2004, we have pondered, how best to document performance art.
+Since we founded Liveart.dk in 2004, we have pondered how best to document performance art.
 We have studied photo, video and other digital media.
-We conducted seminars, workshops and courses in performative writing as documentation, and we continue to investigate how to maintain the unmatchable glow of a live performance.
-How can the live experience be preserved?
+We have conducted seminars, workshops and courses in performative writing as documentation, and we continue to investigate how the unmatchable glow of a live performance can be preserved.

 Virtual Reality offers several brand new dimensions for performance art documentation.

 VR can capture the room, the mood, the audience’s relationship with the work, and actions that take place in multiple locations in the room at once.
 When you (re)experience the works with VR glasses, you can look in all directions and focus on what you think is exciting.
 You can watch the recording again and focus on other details.
-Just like a live experience of performance art, the experience of the documentation can now be unique, too.
+Just like a live experience, the experience of the documentation can now be unique, too.